dmpratt/mslearn-synapse/Instructions/Labs/15-Load-Data-into-Data-Warehouse.md

 1. Select the  **Data** panel.
 2. Within this panel, select the **workspace** tab.
 3. Expand the ***SQL Database***
-4. On the database created with your **sqlxxxxxxx** suffix mouse-over the the right-hand side of the blade until the elipses appears and left-click.
+4. On the database created with your **sqlxxxxxxx** suffix mouse-over the right-hand side of the panel until the ellipses appears, then left-click.
 5. Select ***New SQL Script***.
 6. Select ***Empty Script***.

     ![Select empty sql script](./images/select-empty-sql-script.png)

-You now have a blank SQL page which is connected to the instance for the following exercises.
+You now have a blank SQL page, which is connected to the instance for the following exercises.
 ## Loading data into staging tables

 If you use external tables for staging, there's no need to load the data into them because they already reference the data files in the data lake.
 However, if you use "regular" relational tables, you can use the COPY statement to load data from the data lake, as shown in the following example: